We will explain how we use any personal data we collect about you or that you provide to us.

 - For the purposes of safeguarding legitimate interests

-We process personal data so as to safeguard the legitimate interests pursued by us or by a third party.
-A legitimate interest is when we have a business or commercial reason to use your information.
+A legitimate interest is when we have a business or commercial reason to use your information which may be pursued by us or by a third party.
 But even then, it must not unfairly go against what is right and best for you.
 Examples of such processing activities include:

 - Initiating legal claims and preparing our defence in litigation procedures